brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 I simply tried:

-> from: bruno
-> to: firstname.lastname@embraer.com
-> subject: Looking for an Internship Opportunity
+> **Subject:** Looking for an Internship Opportunity
+> **to:** firstname.lastname@embraer.com
 >
-> {Email body left out for brevity}
+> _{Email body left out for brevity}_

 I sent her an email.
 I didn't receive any error delivery message, so I assumed it worked and her email existed.
 This already felt like a small win.
 But even then, my chances of getting a reply were really slim.
 Worse yet, even if I get a reply, what are the chances of getting an actual internship opportunity?
 Very likely zero.

-### A little surprise three days later
+But it was worth it asking anyways.

+### Three days later, a unexpected surprise

 Three days have gone by since I sent her that email.
-Around that time, I've already mostly given up to find an internship and was already preparing to travel back home.
+Around that time, I've already mostly given up my internship search and was already preparing to travel back home.
 Then suddenly, I had this one unread message in my inbox.
 The message looked something like the following:

-> Re: Looking for an Internship Opportunity
+> **Re:** Looking for an Internship Opportunity
 >
 > Hi Bruno, Thank you for reaching out.
-I am really glad you wrote me regarding
+I'm really glad you wrote me regarding
 > that.
 I am trying to contact someone at Florida Tech for a couple of weeks
 > now, but I couldn't get a hold of anyone from the administration.
 >
-> We actually have 10 available spots for the summer internship program at
+> We actually have 10 available spots for the Summer Internship pProgram at
 > Embraer and we are looking for students like you.
 Could you send me your
 > resume and if you have more colleagues looking for internship opportunities in
 > IT, please let me know.

 After reading this email, I couldn't believe it...
-I not only found a potential opportunity for me, but somehow I could also help 10 other colleagues?
+I not only found a potential opportunity for me, but somehow I could also help ten other colleagues?

-I am pretty sure that you, the reader, might be thinking that this is some sort of joke and to be honest, I couldn't believe myself when I read this email.
+I am pretty sure that you, the reader, might be thinking that this is some sort of joke and to be honest, I couldn't believe it myself when I read this email.

 Fast-forward 2 weeks later, I managed to get one of the spots for that internship program, and believe it or not, I also managed to bring along 10 other friends that were in a similar situation.
 All of them got hired.

-This internship was one of the coolest experiences in my professional career and I could not have been happier about the outcome of that.
+This internship was one of the coolest experiences in my professional career and I could not have been happier about its outcome.
 I made many friends from several different countries, I learned a sh\*t ton of new stuff and I even got paid for it.

-Here is a picture of me, a few of my colleagues that joined me after that lucky email I sent, and one of our managers, getting the chance to explore the Embraer Legacy aircraft, the same aircraft that the queen of England used to fly around back then:
+Here is a picture of me, a few of my colleagues that joined me after that lucky email I sent, and one of our great managers, getting the chance to experience the Embraer Legacy aircraft, the same aircraft which the queen of England used to fly around back then:

 <img src="/assets/images/embraer.jpg"
         loading="lazy"